PiusLim373/Web-Browser-Based-UI-for-MiR-ARTC/README.md

 4. PCL Library (to abstract the Z-distance of point cloud and analyse the data), follow instruction here: https://gist.github.com/IgniparousTempest/ce5fadbe742526d10d6bdbf15c3a3fe7
 5. HTTP Request Library (to send HTTP Request to the MiR), available here: https://github.com/microsoft/cpprestsdk
 6. Include the extractpoint.cpp file in src folder
-7. catkin_make the package with the CMakeLists file provided (The CMakeLists file is for reference only)
+7. catkin_make the package with the CMakeLists file provided (The CMakeLists file is for reference only) to create an executable file
+8. Launch the realsense2 driver with `roslaunch realsense2_camera rs_rgbd.launch`
-8. Launch the voxel_grid_filtering.launch, the compiled executable cpp will be launch together automatically.
+9. Launch the voxel_grid_filtering.launch, the compiled executable cpp will be launch together automatically.